 Table of Contents

-Due to their narrow and long bodies, Dachshunds are often referred to as “sausage dogs,” “hot dogs” or “wiener dogs.”
-But what you didn’t know is that hot dogs were originally called “dachshund sausages.”
+Due to their narrow and long bodies, Dachshunds are referred to as either sausage dogs, hot dogs or wiener dogs.
+Fun fact: what you didn’t know is that the hot dogs (food) were originally called “dachshund sausages.”

 Why the Dachshund was Bred